bcaffo/LittleInferenceBook/manuscript/01_introduction.md

 of beliefs to perform inference.
 Answers questions like "Given my subjective beliefs and the objective information from the data, what should I believe now?"

-Data scientists tend to fall within shades of gray of these and various other schools of inference.
+Data scientists tend to fall within shades of gray for these and various other schools of inference.
 Furthermore, there are so many shades of gray between the styles of inferences that it is hard to pin down most modern statisticians as either Bayesian or frequentist.
-In this class, we will primarily focus on basic sampling models, basic probability models and frequency style analyses to create standard inferences.
-This is the most popular style of inference by far.
+In this class, we will primarily focus on basic sampling models, basic probability models, and frequency style analyses to create standard inferences.
+This is by far the most popular style of inference.

-Being data scientists,  we will also consider some inferential strategies that
+Being Data Scientists, we will also consider some inferential strategies that
 rely heavily on the observed data, such as permutation testing and bootstrapping.
 As probability modeling will be our starting point, we first build up basic probability as our first task.